nateofspades/Shortest_Driving_Route/README.md

 [TSP_Christofides.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/TSP_Christofides.py): This computes a Hamiltonian cycle of G starting at a given node using Christofides algorithm.
 Christofides algorithm is guaranteed to find a Hamiltonian cycle with a total edge weight that is at worst 50% higher than the Hamiltonian cycle with the lowest total edge weight.
 [TSP_Greedy.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/TSP_Greedy.py): This computes a Hamiltonian cycle of G starting at a given node using a greedy approach.
 For each node after the first, the script selects an unvisited node that has the minimum edge weight with the current node.
 Once all nodes have been visited, the Hamiltonian cycle is completed by returning to the starting node.

-Step 2 - Selecting Best Traveling Salesman Problem Approach
+Step 2a - Selecting Best Traveling Salesman Problem Approach:

-Write a Python script that selects which of the 3 approaches from Step 1 to use to generate a Hamiltonian cycle for a graph G and its starting node.
+[TSP.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/TSP.py): This Python script selects which of the 3 approaches from Step 1 to use to generate a Hamiltonian cycle for a graph G and its starting node.
 In an ideal world we would always use the brute force approach because it considers all possible Hamiltonian cycles and selects the best one.
 The issue here is with computation time: if G has too many nodes then the brute force approach takes too long to output an answer.
 For this reason the greedy approach and Christofides algorithm are also considered because they can each generate a Hamiltonian cycle much faster than the brute force approach when the number of nodes is large.

 The question then becomes: "How do I know which of the 3 approaches I should use to generate a Hamiltonian cycle?"
 My investigation of this question can be seen in
 [Analysis_of_TSP_Computation_Times.ipynb](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/Analysis_of_TSP_Computation_Times.ipynb).
 The summary of what is found in this notebook is that if graph G has at most 11 nodes then the brute force approach is most appropriate, as it should take no longer than 9 seconds to generate the Hamiltonian cycle.
 If G has just 12 nodes though then the brute force approach can take up to 71 second, which is arguably too long, so the brute force approach is by default not used when there are 12 or more nodes.